willisk-main/shopifychallenge/README.md

 It is built with Spring Boot using MySQL for the database.
 Ideally the application would be dockerized and deployed but for our purposes, this application runs locally on port 8080.
 This application requires a [MySQL database](https://dev.mysql.com/downloads/mysql/) named "inventory" running locally on port 3306 (default).

 ## Getting Started
-**To get started:**
+**This application requires the installation of [IntelliJ](https://www.jetbrains.com/idea/download/?fromIDE=#section=windows), [MySql](https://dev.mysql.com/downloads/mysql/) and [Postman](https://www.postman.com/downloads/) in order to run properly**
-   1. In [IntelliJ](https://www.jetbrains.com/idea/download/?fromIDE=#section=windows) File->New->Project from Existing Source, locate the `/shopify` folder and select Maven.
+   1. In [IntelliJ](https://www.jetbrains.com/idea/download/?fromIDE=#section=windows), navigate to File->New->Project from Existing Source, select the unzipped `/shopify` folder, then select Maven.
-   2. Create a [MySql](https://dev.mysql.com/downloads/mysql/) database named "inventory" running on localhost:3306
+   2. Install and start a new [MySql](https://dev.mysql.com/downloads/mysql/) server on localhost port 3306 `localhost:3306/`
+   3. Create database inventory by typing `create database inventory;` in MySQL command line interface.
-   3. Add MySQL login credentials in the "application.properties" file in the maven project - located at    `src/main/resources/application.properties` in the /shopify folder.
+   4. Add MySQL login credentials in the "application.properties" file in the maven project - located at    `src/main/resources/application.properties` in the /shopify folder.
-   4. Run the java application located at `shopify/src/main/java/com/willisk/shopify/ShopifyApplication.java`
+   5. Run the java application located at `shopify/src/main/java/com/willisk/shopify/ShopifyApplication.java`
-   5. Open a REST client such as [Postman](https://www.postman.com/downloads/) to make http requests described in the next section.
+   6. Open a REST client such as [Postman](https://www.postman.com/downloads/) to make http requests described in the next section.

 ## REST API
-**The following operations are possible and will return a 200 status code if successful:**
+**The following http requests will return a 200 status code if successful.**

 1. *Retrieve all* inventory items as a JSON file `.../inventory/all`
     - **GET** request to `localhost:8080/inventory/all`